port-labs/ocean/docs/framework-guides/docs/deployment/helm.md

 :::

 ## Advanced configruation
 The Ocean framework supports [advanced configuration](../framework/advances-configuration.md) using environment variables.
 The Ocean Helm chart allows setting these variables using Helm parameters.
-This can be done either by:
+This can be done in one of two ways:
 1. Using Helm's `--set` flag:
 ```sh showLineNumbers
 helm upgrade --install <MY_INSTALLATION_NAME> port-labs/port-ocean \